addrummond/jsockd/Readme.md

 The server responds with a single line (terminated with `\n`) consisting of the command ID followed by a space and then either
 * the JSON-encoded result of the command, if successful; or
-* the string `exception` followed by a space and an error message encoded as a JSON string.
+* the string `exception` followed by a JSON-encoded error message and backtrace (see next subsection).

 As the protocol is synchronous, command IDs are not strictly necessary.
 However, it is recommended to check that responses have the expected command ID as a means of ensuring that the client code is working correctly.